vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 of the trunk would then be where the arms and the thighs begin.
 “Thus,”

-the Dīconcludes, “the root of the left arm will be in the northeastern angle
+the Dī concludes, “the root of the left arm will be in the northeastern angle

 \[ *ī śa* \], the left groin will be in the northwest \[ *vāyu* \], the right groin in the southwest \[ *nirṛti* \], and the root of the right arm in the southeastern 13 angle.”